jodlajodla/packstack/README.md

 # Packstack

 Fork of official Packstack repo which contains fix for installing Packstack with Ironic on CentOS 7 with OpenStack Ocata release.
+There is only one changed file `packstack/puppet/modules/packstack/manifests/nova/sched/ironic.pp` which contains fix for correct value of `scheduler_host_manager` for Newton release.

-This repository, along original files, also contains installation script `run_setup.sh`, so the installation can be performed only by running a script, without any additional effort.
-There is also `Puppetfile.ironic` in repo which is used for correct installation of Packstack with Ironic.
+This repository also contains installation script `run_setup.sh`, so the installation can be performed only by running a script, without any additional effort.

 ## Installation of Packstack with Ironic and existing network configuration: